gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 | 05    | US-1452   | Edit product information     |
 | 06    | US-1045   | View product details for administrators     |
 | 07    | US-1627   | Delete product    |

-## Technologies Used (frontend)

-- HTML
-- Vanilla CSS (without CSS libraries such as BootStrap pr TailWind)
-- JavaScript (without libraries\frameworks such as vue or React)

 ## Definition of DONE (Scrum)